 The Sans compliant Isotherm for the Western Cape as well as Johannesburg and Pretoria is the 145mm Isotherm Insulation.
 This product comes in two widths.

-- 145mm Isotherm Roll size 5000L x 1200W (One Roll 1200mm Wide) This roll is ideal for sheeting roofs that have the Beams at 1150 mm wide.
+145mm Isotherm Roll size 5000L x 1200W (One Roll 1200mm Wide) Therefore this roll is ideal for sheeting roofs that have the Beams at 1150 mm wide.

 How to Cut Isotherm Insulation

 In fact, this insulation can’t be cut with a wood saw.
 The Isotherm has a high tensile strength.
-The best way to cut the insulation down to size when installing as a DIY installer or builder is to tear the insulation.
+The best way to cut the insulation down to size when installing a DIY installer or builder is to tear the insulation.